linode/docs/docs/applications/cloud-storage/install-seafile-with-nginx-on-ubuntu-18-04/index.md

 If you don't already have an SSL/TLS certificate, you can create one.
 This certificate will be self-signed, and will cause web browsers to protest about a non-private connection.
 You should verify the SHA256 fingerprint of the certificate in the browser versus that on the server, and add a permanent exception to the browser to trust this certificate.

-1. Change to the location where we'll store the certificate files and create server's certificate with key:
+1. Change to the location where we'll store the certificate files and create the server's certificate with key:

     ```
     cd /etc/ssl